Discussion about this post

 anpanman2's avatar

 My son, who was always trying to protect his sister from this harmful ideology finally gave up this week, after 8 months.
 He said he was going to affirm, and that he also would be there for her when it all came crashing down.
 "And by the way", he said, "she is very happy now".
 I hear the detransitioners begging not to affirm, to take the painful road of not giving in to the lie.
 But that doesn't seem to work with my daughter.
 So we talk about everything that is important to her except transition.
-We will need to get her through customs at the airport next week as a man, this beautiful young woman.
+We will need to get her through customs at the airport next week as a “man” (on her ID), this beautiful young woman.
 She has a bestie, who would be her boyfriend in a normal world, but who is just as confused as she is.

 So I'm very curious to read part 2 and 3.
 Hopefully there is a happy ending with the monster evaporating into thin air, going back to where it came from (nowhere).